Pats' defense pulling out all the stops

 FOXBORO — Kyle Dugger had a Troy Brown moment for the New England Patriots Sunday at Gillette Stadium.

-Dugger plucked off a Baker Mayfield pass just inside the midfield stripe in Cleveland Browns’ territory and returned the ball 47 yards to the 5-yard line in the second quarter to set up the go-ahead touchdown for the Patriots in their 45-7 rout of the Browns.
+Dugger picked off a Baker Mayfield pass just inside the midfield stripe in Cleveland territory and returned the ball 47 yards to the 5-yard line in the second quarter to set up the go-ahead touchdown for the Patriots in their 45-7 rout of the Browns.

 That aerial theft resulted in the Patriots taking a 14-7 lead, the second of seven consecutive scores for New England and the team’s fourth straight victory.
 The interception was Dugger’s third of the season, the 14th by New England through 10 games.